University history and profile, organisation, governing bodies, regulations, management and administrative offices.

 The Vice-Rector acts as assistant to the Rector and as substitute in the case of temporary absence or early retirement.

-The General Director oversees the central administration of the University.
+The Director General oversees the central administration of the University.
 In collaboration with the Rector, he or she puts into effect all planning decisions and ensures that all parts of the administration contribute to the correct and efficient running of the University.